eclipse-tractusx/ssi-credential-issuer/charts/ssi-credential-issuer/README.md

 For further information please refer to [Technical Documentation](/docs/technical-documentation).

-For information about the initial credential creation for the Operator, please refer to [initial credential setup](/docs/technical-documentation/operator-credential-creation/initial-credential-setup.md)
+For information about the initial credential creation for the Operator, please refer to [initial credential setup](/docs/technical-documentation/operator-credential-creation/initial-credential-setup.md).

+Information about the connection to the Decentralized Identity Verification (DIV, formerly known as DIM) Wallet: this version was last tested with the 2.2.1 version of the [SSI DIM Middle Layer](https://github.com/SAP/ssi-dim-middle-layer).

 The referenced container images are for demonstration purposes only.